 - Course Handicap - A player's handicap index adjusted to reflect the difficulty of a specific course.
 Calculated to the nearest 0.1.

 - Acceptable Score - similar to the current Qualifying Score.
-Includes any singles competitions, Social Scores (the new name for Supplimentary Scores) and can include scores submitted in Society events (if conforming with the Rules of Golf) and informal roll-ups/swindles organised by members if there are at least 12 who have paid to play and prizes are awarded.
-The Home Unions will not be making it mandatory to submit scores from casual golf, as is currently the case in the USA.
-Players must register on the computer prior to the round for a score to count. it is anticipated that better-balls competitions may be included at some point in the future.
+Includes any singles competitions, Social Scores (the new name for Supplementary Scores) and can include scores submitted in Society events (if conforming with the Rules of Golf) and informal roll-ups/swindles organised by members if there are at least 12 who have paid to play and prizes are awarded.
+The CONGU Unions will not be making it mandatory to submit scores from casual golf, as is currently the case in the USA.
+Players must register on the computer prior to the round for a score to count. it is anticipated that scores from better-balls competitions may be included at some point in the future.

 - Stableford Adjustment - For handicap purposes only, any big scores on a hole are rounded down to Net Double Bogey (as in the current system).